Radiative loss of coherence in free electrons: a long-range quantum phenomenon: INTRODUCTION

-Interesting insight into decoherence is provided by the fact that energy-filtered inelastically scattered electrons are observed to undergo interference in TEM after spatially separate electron components excite extended excitation modes such as plasmons \cite{LF00,H05,VBS08}.
-Considering a two-path electron (i.e., a wave function split into two non-overlapping spatial components $1$ and $2$, see Fig.~\ref{Fig1}b), scattering by a structure initially prepared in the ground state $\ket{n=0}$ produces an overall post-interaction state $\sum_{n}\big(a_n\ket{n}\otimes\ket{1}+b_n\ket{n}\otimes\ket{2}\big)$, where $n$ runs over excited states of the structure.
-In an interference experiment that mixes both paths at a detector, the electron count rate exhibits oscillations as a function of scattering angle with an amplitude $\propto\sum_n{\rm Re}\{a_nb_n^*\}$.
-A certain degree of coherence is then preserved if paths $1$ and $2$ can both excite each given mode $n$ with nonvanishing amplitudes, just like in a quantum eraser \cite{Z99_2,MKZ16} that produces a loss of which-way information.
+Decoherence can be intuitively understood through the following analysis for an {\it incident} electron whose wave function $\psi^{\rm inc}=\psi_{\rm A}^{\rm inc}+\psi_{\rm B}^{\rm inc}$ is split into two non-overlapping paths A and B (Fig.~\ref{Fig1}a,b).
+Scattering by a structure produces an overall post-interaction state $\sum_{n}\big(\ket{\psi_{{\rm A},n}}+\ket{\psi_{{\rm B},n}}\big)\otimes\ket{n}$, where $n$ runs over excitations of the involved materials and the radiation field, while $\psi_{{\rm A},n}$ and $\psi_{{\rm B},n}$ denote the electron wave functions in paths A and B resulting after an excitation $n$ is generated.
+In an interference experiment, electron fringes are formed at a detection plane where the electron paths overlap (Fig.~\ref{Fig1}c).
+The amplitude of such fringes $\propto\sum_n{\rm Re}\{\langle\psi_{{\rm A},n}|\psi_{{\rm B},n}\rangle\}$ is contributed by wave function components in which the same mode $n$ is excited by both paths.
+A certain degree of coherence is then preserved if paths A and B can both excite a given mode $n$ with similar amplitudes, just like in a quantum eraser \cite{Z99_2,MKZ16} that produces a loss of which-way information.
+This is essentially the principle behind inelastic electron holography \cite{LF00,H05,VBS08}, where interference fringes are observed in energy-filtered inelastically scattered electrons (e.g., after they excite a delocalized plasmon that overlaps both electron paths).

-Quantum-mechanical effects taking place over macroscopic distances have so far been observed by leveraging the lossless propagation of photons in free space \cite{HHH09,TCT10} or by preparing superposition matter states at low temperatures \cite{MMK96,BHD96}.
-As a genuinely quantum-mechanical effect, decoherence may potentially be produced at macroscopic electron-path separations when photons play the role of the inelastic modes $\ket{n}$ in the analysis above.
-Such an effect could benefit from the aforementioned infrared divergences, which favor coupling to long-wavelength radiative modes.
-We thus pose the question of whether electron decoherence can be switched on and off by placing an object at a macroscopic distance from a broad electron beam, thus resulting in the manifestation of a macroscopic quantum effect (i.e., involving large electron--object separations) taking place at finite (e.g., room) temperatures.
+In this analysis, the incident electron is prepared in a pure state characterized by a density matrix $\ket{\psi^{\rm inc}}\bra{\psi^{\rm inc}}$, while after the interaction, we have a mixed state with a density matrix $\sum_n\big(\ket{\psi_{{\rm A},n}}+\ket{\psi_{{\rm B},n}}\big)\big(\bra{\psi_{{\rm A},n}}+\bra{\psi_{{\rm B},n}}\big)$ obtained by tracing out material and radiation degrees of freedom, and the resulting loss of visibility in the interference fringes relates to the creation of such inelastic excitations $\ket{n}$.
+This is conceptually different from diffraction produced after blocking part of the wave function (e.g., in a two-slit experiment), in which the interference fringes are controlled by the shape of the scattering object, but the electron is transmitted in a pure state of wave function $\psi^{\rm tr}$ and density matrix $\ket{\psi^{\rm tr}}\bra{\psi^{\rm tr}}$ without the involvement of any excitations.
+Interestingly, information theory has been invoked to quantitatively separate actual decoherence from elastic diffraction \cite{SL18}.